Infinite Automaton Semigroups and Groups Have Infinite Orbits

+where we use index notation to indicate the automaton to which $\circ$ and $\cdot$ refer. \end{proof} \end{section}

-\begin{subsection}{Self-Similar Semigroups} In this paper, we usually consider automata to be finite, in the sense that both the state set and the alphabet are finite.
-For the rest of this subsection, we are going to relax this constraint on the state set.
+\begin{section}{Self-Similar Semigroups} So far, we considered all automata to be finite, in the sense that both the state set and the alphabet were finite.
+For this section, we are going to relax this constraint on the state set.
 We will call semigroups generated by such infinite state $S$-automata \emph{self-similar}.

 It turns out that, in the setting of self-similar semigroups and groups, it is rather easy to construct a counter example for the analogue of \autoref{cor:infiniteSemigroupsHaveInfiniteOrbits}: the automaton given in \autoref{fig:InfiniteButFiniteOrbits} generates an infinite self-similar semigroup (and also an infinite self-similar group), but all its orbits are finite.